 The Green Card Marriage Interview – How To Make It Less Stressful?

-You can take the stress and anxiety out of the situation through thorough preparation.
+You can take the stress and anxiety out of the situation through careful preparation.

-You begin by gathering the documentation that you will need for your marriage based green card interview as soon as the interview notice arrives.
-The green card marriage interview notice you received in the mail has an exhaustive list of the documents you will need to bring with you to the interview – follow it very carefully.
+Begin by gathering the documentation that you will need for your marriage based green card interview as soon as the interview notice arrives.
+The green card marriage interview notice you receive in the mail has an exhaustive list of the documents you will need to bring with you to the interview – follow it very carefully.